 Lukacs Case.
 In June 2002, the jury in a Florida state court action entitled Lukacs v.
 R.J.
 Reynolds Tobacco Co., awarded \$37,500 in compensatory damages, jointly and severally, in a case involving Liggett and two other cigarette manufacturers, which amount was subsequently reduced by the court.
 The jury found Liggett 50% responsible for the damages incurred by the plaintiff.
 The Lukacs case was the first case to be tried as an individual Engle progeny case, but was tried almost five years prior to the Florida Supreme Court's final decision in Engle.
-In November 2008, the court entered final judgment in the amount of \$24,835 (for which Liggett is 50% responsible), plus interest from June 2002 which, as of March 31, 2010, was in excess of \$15,000 (for which

-Liggett is 50% responsible).
+In November 2008, the court entered final judgment in the amount of \$24,835 (for which Liggett was 50% responsible), plus interest from June 2002 which, as of June 30, 2010, was in excess of \$15,000 (for which Liggett was 50% responsible).
 Plaintiff filed a motion seeking an award of attorneys' fees from Liggett based on plaintiff's prior proposal for settlement.
-All proceedings relating to the motion for attorneys' fees are stayed pending a final resolution of appellate proceedings.
-Defendants filed a notice of appeal in December 2008.
-On March 17, 2010, the Third District Court of Appeal affirmed the decision, per curiam, which will not likely be reviewed by the Florida Supreme Court.
-The defendants have filed a petition for rehearing with the court of appeal.
+In March 2010, the Third District Court of Appeal affirmed the decision, per curiam.
+The defendants' motion for reconsideration was subsequently denied in May 2010.
+In June 2010, Liggett paid its share of the judgment and settled claims for attorneys' fees and accrued interest for a total payment of approximately \$14,361.
+This matter is concluded.